-Linking up the right scholarship with right person was challenging.
+Allocating scholarships to appropriate candidates was challenging.
 Some scholarship programs acknowledged the diversity of education levels among prospective refugee students and offered “all-expense scholarships both for the completion of secondary education and for various forms of higher education.”
-Yet providing post-primary education to those willing to study was a challenge.
-Some preparatory schools like the Mozambique Institute in Dar es Salaam affiliated with independence movements sprang up to train students for scholarships abroad.
-The African American Institute sought to place southern African refugee students at secondary schools in Tanzania.
-Placing refugee students at local secondary schools was not straightforward for a variety of reasons which could include competition for scarce places, language issues, and diverging curricula.
+However, providing post-primary education to those willing to study was a challenge.
+Some preparatory schools, like the Mozambique Institute in Dar es Salaam, affiliated with independence movements, sprang up to train students for scholarships abroad.
+The African American Institute sought to place Southern African refugee students at secondary schools in Tanzania.
+Placing refugee students at local secondary schools was not straightforward for various reasons, including competition for places, language barriers, and diverging curricula.
 One of the answers thus lay in constructing secondary schools for refugees, as was done in Tanzania and Zambia.
 Another answer was to send high school students abroad to countries like Yugoslavia, which also provided such scholarships.
 However, supply and demand were not aligned for the lower levels of refugee education.
-What were really needed – but rarely sought after by students and provided by scholarship granting institutions – were scholarships at the upper primary school level, to feed more students into the educational pipeline.
-As it stood, the limited university scholarships on offer could not be filled due to a lack of qualified candidates.
+What was really needed – but rarely sought after by students and provided by scholarship-granting institutions – were scholarships for the upper primary school level to feed more students into the educational pipeline.
+The university scholarships available could not be filled due to insufficient numbers of qualified candidates.

 By the 1960s, scholarship programs were embedded in a development framework.
-Mr. Eriksson of the IUEF acknowledged that “refugee assistance in developing countries should in fact be seen as development aid.”
+Mr. Eriksson of the IUEF acknowledged that “refugee assistance in developing countries should, in fact, be seen as development aid.”
 In 1967, 1,100 voluntary agencies, as non-governmental organizations were then called, spent about seven million dollars on development assistance annually, which equals $54.5 million in today’s currency.
-This meant that international development agencies and international organizations funded also refugee education programs in the context of what they considered development support.
-The UN for instance offered programs specifically targeting refugee students from colonized countries.
-The 1961 “Special education and training programme for South West Africans” was focused on providing educational opportunities to those whose opportunities were limited by the racist Bantu education system.
-The 1962 “Special training program for Territories under Portuguese Administration” offered educational support to refugees from the Portuguese colonies.
-Both of these programs included a modest amount of funding for UN fellowships to appropriately qualified students, both also called on member states to offer scholarships in the name of educating the future elites of the still oppressed territories.
+This meant that international development agencies and international organizations also funded refugee education programs in the context of what they considered development support.
+The UN, for instance, offered programs specifically targeting refugee students from colonized countries.
+The 1961 “Special Education and Training Programme for South West Africans” focused on providing educational opportunities to those limited by the racist Bantu education system.
+The 1962 “Special Training Program for Territories under Portuguese Administration” offered educational support to refugees from the Portuguese colonies.
+Both of these programs included a modest amount of funding for UN fellowships to appropriately qualified students, and both called on member states to offer scholarships to educate the future elites of the still oppressed territories.